heyajay312/Problems/max/readme.md

 # Finding The Maximum Value

 Hello, future programmers!
 Today, we have an exciting challenge for you: finding the maximum value from a set of numbers.
 Let's break down the problem into smaller steps to make it easier to understand.
-## Access Assignment
-Copy and Paste this into your terminal window - `git clone https://github.com/heyajay312/check_problem`

 ## Access Assignment:
 Copy and paste this line into your terminal window - `git clone https://github.com/heyajay312/check_problem`